Data Engineering Staff Augmentation: A 2026 Playbook

 Don’t use augmentation when:

-• You want a vendor to absorb delivery risk.
+- You want a vendor to absorb delivery risk.
 Augmentation gives you labor and expertise.
-It does not transfer accountability in the same way a managed delivery contract does.
+It does not transfer accountability the way a managed delivery contract does.

 Use this decision lens